liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-3.md

 **Q**: Where does Puppet fit into environments that don’t require convergence, where instead of adjusting the container you just re-provision?<br/>
-**A**: Containers are a result of 10 to 15 years of investment in virtualization, so it’s easy to switch from the virtualization world to the containers world — but a container can’t do everything.
+**A**: Containers are a result of 10 to 15 years of investment in virtualisation, so it’s easy to switch from the virtualisation world to the containers world — but a container can’t do everything.